 For example, I will support you in developing new ways of identifying, expressing and managing your thoughts and feelings, which is what depressed individuals struggle with most.
 These skills are vital in managing life, especially when we are faced with emotionally challenging situations such as disappointment, loss, trauma and change.

 Let me assure you that when we start working together, I will draw on effective and reliable psychological therapy methods for depression that get straight to the heart of your difficulties.

 What are the most common Therapeutic Approaches used during your Depression Therapy?

 I have had substantial training and experience in the following treatment modalities, which I will draw on in your depression therapy:

 Attachment – Mentalization based Therapy (MBT)

-These 3 therapy models combined have proven to be a powerful and effective method in alleviating and overcoming depression and helping you deal with your emotional difficulties in a more fruitful, effective and life-enhancing way.
+These three therapy models combined have proven to be a powerful and effective method in alleviating and overcoming depression, and helping you deal with your emotional difficulties in a constructive, effective and life-enhancing way.

 Get the help you need now and arrange your FREE, 15-20 minute telephone consultation with me today and get depression therapy working for you.

 I am excited to share with you that I have written a chapter of a book this year.
 The book is called 'Creating Resilience'

 I am one of the authors and my chapter is called ‘Learning to Ride the Waves & Storms of Life’ – it is based on my personal story of creating resilience during the most challenging and unsettling years of my life.